 Кріпаки – serfs who occupied a plot of land were required to work for пан – lord of the manor who owned that land.

-• Перша хвиля еміграції – the first wave of emigration of Ukrainians from the last quarter of the XIX century and until the beginning of the World War I. First Ukrainian emigrants went to the United States, Brazil, Canada, then Argentina, Australia, New Zealand, and Hawaiian Islands.
-This first wave was caused by agrarian overpopulation of Ukrainian territories and by the economic, social, political, and national oppression.
+• Перша хвиля еміграції – the first wave of emigration of Ukrainians from the last quarter of the 19th century and until the beginning of World War I. First Ukrainian emigrants went to the United States, Brazil, and Canada, then Argentina, Australia, New Zealand, and the Hawaiian Islands.
+This first wave was caused by the agrarian overpopulation of Ukrainian territories and by economic, social, political, and national oppression.

-• Іван Котляревський “Енеїда” – Eneyida by Ivan Kotlyarevsky (1798) is considered to be the first literary work published in the modern Ukrainian language.
+• Іван Котляревський “Енеїда” – Eneyida by Ivan Kotliarevskyi (1798) is considered to be the first literary work published in the modern Ukrainian language.

-• Громади – secret Ukrainian societies in the middle of the 19th century that laid a groundwork for the appearance of the Ukrainian political elite and national political movement.
+• Громади – secret Ukrainian societies in the middle of the 19th century that laid the groundwork for the appearance of the Ukrainian political elite and national political movement.

 • Валуєвський циркуляр – The Valuev Circul of 1863 – was a secret decree of the Minister of Internal Affairs of the Russian Empire Петро Валуєв by which the publications (religious, and literature used for school training) in the Ukrainian language was forbidden.